7 Facts from our DayTwo Review

 After collecting your stool sample with the spatula and collector, put it in the bio-specimen bag, seal it, place the package in the mailer box, and send it back to the company’s labs.
 You should have scanned the barcode on the collector using the app before mailing it back to DayTwo.

 Within 21 days after mailing, you get your DayTwo results on the app, including meal recommendations and the report itself.
-You’ll also schedule a single session with one of DayTwo’s dietitians to help you interpret your results.
+You’ll also schedule a single session with one of DayTwo’s dietitians to help interpret your results.

 DayTwo Reports Review

-The most noteworthy part of the report is the functional metabolite bacteria section.
+An interesting part of the report is the functional metabolite bacteria section.
 This section lists some essential metabolites in the body (such as butyrate) and the bacteria that augment their production.
 It then gives examples of foods that will help promote the growth of that particular bacterium.

 The final sections detail analysis of ecological parameters (richness, evenness, and diversity) and probiotic bacteria.
-They also include information on their DNA sequencing technology and references.
+They also include information on DNA sequencing technology and references.

 This way, all you need to do is input a particular meal regime, and the machine learning algorithm calculates how it affects your blood sugar level.
-It also generates food recommendations specific to your body, like Top Meals for breakfast, lunch, and dinner.
+It also creates food recommendations specific to your body, like Top Meals for breakfast, lunch, and dinner.